reddysnehalatha08/AquaGuardian-Smart-Water-Drinking-Reminder/README.md

 7. A successful drinking indication is displayed on the LCD.
 8. If the user does not respond within the specified reminder window, the system provides a missed-reminder indication.
 9. The process continues until the daily water target is reached.
-10. The water intake count is reset for the next day.
+10. Automatically at midnight the water intake count is reset for the next day.

 ## 💡 Main Features